-While some cats are fussier than others, cats may stop eating because of stress or illness and should be checked by a vet.
-Odour, texture and temperature of food are important factors for cats and can be manipulated to tempt the problem feeder or sick cat.
+While some cats are fussier than others, cats may stop eating because of stress or illness and should be checked by your vet.
+Odour, texture and temperature of food are important factors for cats and can be manipulated to tempt a fussy eater or sick cat.
 To encourage a cat to eat, try:

-- offering a range of different wet and dry foods at different times making sure you introduce new foods slowly - giving wet food at room temperature rather than straight from the fridge in general, cats prefer this - offering regular small amounts of food rather than a large bowl.
+- offering a range of different wet and dry foods at different times, making sure you introduce new foods slowly - giving wet food at room temperature rather than straight from the fridge.
+In general, cats prefer this - offering regular small amounts of food rather than a large bowl.
 This can be less overwhelming and means that the food is always fresh - offering food with a strong odour.
 Warming food up a little will increase the aroma.
 Make sure it's not too hot, body temperature is ideal - adding a drop of a yeast extract spread or fish oil or a small amount of kitten food to the meal.
-This can make it more appetising but should be regulated and not performed on a long term basis.
-Ask your vet if this is suitable for your cat - sitting down with your cat or hand feeding can encourage eating to start.
-Once a cat starts to eat it can induce an appetite - a sick cat may need to be given a special diet by the vet who can advise on how best to tempt the cat
+This can make it more appetising but should be regulated and not given on a long-term basis.
+Ask your vet if this is suitable for your cat

+- sitting down with your cat or hand feeding can encourage eating to start.
+Once a cat starts to eat it can induce an appetite - a sick cat may need to be given a special diet by your vet who can advise on how best to tempt the cat

 While cooked fish or chicken is sometimes used to stimulate a cat's appetite, other human foods should be avoided.
-Food containing onions, or onion powder, can be potentially toxic and life threatening if ingested by a cat.
+Food containing onions (or onion powder), garlic, chocolate and raisins can be potentially toxic and life threatening if eaten by a cat.

-A familiar diet is preferred at times of stress, so ensure that an acceptable diet is available if your cat is placed in a different environment, such as in a cattery, to help avoid any refusal to eat or stomach upsets from a change of diet.
+A familiar diet is preferred at times of stress.
+Ensure that an acceptable diet is available if your cat is placed in a different environment, such as in a cattery.
+This will help avoid any refusal to eat or stomach upsets from a change of diet.

-Time to see the vet...
+Time to see your vet